- 1 Can You Swim With a Spray Tan?

 As an aside: sunless tans provide no protection against UV rays, unlike what a real tan does.
 Just because your skin looks dark doesn’t mean it’s protected against sunburn.

 Can You Get In A Hot Tub With A Spray Tan?

 Out of everything we’ve mentioned so far, hot tubs are probably the worst thing for a spray tan!
 Not only do they contain high levels of chlorine, but the water is also incredibly hot and can dissolve your spray tan in minutes

 How To Plan Your Vacation Around Your Spray Tan

 If you’re going on vacation anytime soon, then you’ll need to plan your spray tan carefully.
 Your best bet is to get your spray tan a couple of days before your trip.
 This will ensure that your skin is nice and golden-brown so you don’t stick out like a sore thumb on a Malibu beach.

-When you arrive, spend the first day tanning in the sun.
+When you arrive, spend the first day tanning in the sun (but remember, this is going ot fade your tan!).
 The lower layers of your skin will quickly tan.
 Towards the end of the day, you can go swimming.
 Even if the water exfoliates your spray tan, you’ll already be tan underneath from spending that time in the sun!

 See our article on spray tans before vacation for more information and strategies to keep your skin looking amazing on your trip!